Ad fontes

-Ad fontes is a Latin expression which means "[back] to the sources" (lit. "to the sources").
+Ad fontes is a Latin expression that means "[back] to the sources" (lit. 'to the sources').
 The phrase epitomizes the renewed study of Greek and Latin classics in Renaissance humanism, subsequently extended to Biblical texts.
 The idea in both cases was that sound knowledge depends on the earliest and most fundamental sources.

 History

 The phrase ad fontes occurs in Psalm 42 of the Latin Vulgate:

 The phrase in the humanist sense is associated with the poet Petrarch, whose poems Rerum Vulgarium Fragmenta (c.
 1350) use the deer imagery of the Psalm.

 Erasmus of Rotterdam used the phrase in his De ratione studii ac legendi interpretandique auctores:

 For Erasmus, ad fontes meant that to understand Christ in the Gospels in an educated way involved reading good translations of the New Testament, and the Greek and Roman philosophers and Church Fathers in the five hundred years surrounding Christ, over the earlier Old Testament and later Scholastics.

 The Protestant Reformation called for renewed attention to the Bible as the primary source of Christian faith, to the extent of denying extra-biblical apostolic teaching authority: sola scriptura.
-This need to select a core that could reject unattractive Catholic doctrines lead to the Protestant rejection of the deuterocanonical scriptures and queries, e.g. by Luther, on the canonicity or value of the Epistle of James.
+This need to select a core that could reject unattractive Catholic doctrines led to the Protestant rejection of the deuterocanonical scriptures and queries, e.g. by Luther, on the canonicity or value of the Epistle of James.

 Sylvia Wynter is quoted as suggesting that ad fontes heralded a power grab in which the formerly taken-for-granted authority of theology was replaced by "the authority of the lay activity of textual and philological scrutiny."

-The phrase is related to ab initio, which means "from the beginning".
-Whereas ab initio implies a flow of thought from first principles to the situation at hand, ad fontes is a retrogression, a movement back towards an origin, which ideally would be clearer or purer than the present situation.